OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-02/day-04.md

  **Today:**
-- Write scripts to automate Jenkins builds for PHP codes.
+- Implement PHPUnit and PHPStan tests for the php codes.
 - Practice more Docker examples.
 - Start working on a certification
 - Practice more examples for Jenkins using Blue Ocean.